What is Reality?

 What's the difference between scientific speculation and faith?

 Faith (in magical explanations) has no intention to ever have its claims observationally confirmed or refuted.
+The claim that a god has created the Universe would be called speculation, not truth, in science because it can't be confirmed through observations.

 Following the scientific method to speculate about Reality is not a problem so long as it's understood that it's speculation, not the real description of Reality.
 Of course, building on speculations results only in more speculation, until the whole train of thought can be observationally confirmed or refuted.